breezy/ios-sdk-sample-gd/README.md

-Breezy for Good iOS Test App v1
+Breezy for Good iOS ICC v1
 ============================

 For a working example see the [Breezy SDK Example App](https://github.com/breezy/Breezy-iOS-SDK-Example)